redpesk-devtools/kernel-config-optimization/documentation/configure-linux-kernel.md

 ### 03 Bluetooth

-If your system doesn’t use bluetooth
+If your system doesn’t use Bluetooth:

 * Disable Bluetooth stack entirely: `CONFIG_BT`
 * Disable profiles and protocols like: